 What is the Timeline for Legalizing Cannabis in Canada?

-Prime Minister Justin Trudeau’s government hoped the Cannabis Act, which enjoys wide public support, would be operational by July 2018, but ran into some legislative roadblocks set up by Tories, Canada’s conservative political party.
+Prime Minister Justin Trudeau’s government hoped the Cannabis Act, which enjoys wide public support, would be operational by July 2018.
+However, it ran into some legislative roadblocks set up by Tories, Canada’s conservative political party.

-“Conservative senators are worried the legislation will endanger youth, increase smoking rates, complicate the work of police officers, lead to a backlog of court cases for possession offenses, and do little to curb black market sales of the drug,” writes CBC News reporter John Paul Tasker.
+“Conservative senators are worried the legislation will endanger youth.
+It might increase smoking rates, complicate the work of police officers, lead to a backlog of court cases for possession offenses, and do little to curb black market sales of the drug,” writes CBC News reporter John Paul Tasker.

-Similar to marijuana advocates in the U.S., supporters of Canada’s move to legalize pot point to a long-time failed war on drugs that’s done little to zero to stop profits from ending up in the hands of organized crime.
+Similar to marijuana advocates in the U.S., supporters of Canada’s move to legalize pot point to a long-time failed war on drugs.
+It has done little to zero to stop profits from ending up in the hands of organized crime.

-Countries that have decriminalized or legalized drugs, essentially easing the stigma associated with drug addiction and dependency, find its much easier to set up and implement treatment programs that help people.
+Countries that have decriminalized or legalized drugs have essentially eased the stigma associated with drug addiction and dependency.
+They find it much easier to set up and implement treatment programs that help people.

-While states in the U.S. continue to push forward with legalization, even at the risk of law enforcement raids ordered by the federal government, political parties in Canada have finally come to a compromise, agreeing on the enactment by or before June 7, 2018.
+While states in the U.S. continue to push forward with legalization, even at the risk of law enforcement raids ordered by the federal government, political parties in Canada have finally come to a compromise.
+They have agreed on the enactment by or before June 7, 2018.

-The lead-time allows the government to make the necessary changes to its criminal code and study the country’s international obligations created by legalization, including enforcement policies at Canada’s borders.
+The lead-time allows the government to make the necessary changes to its criminal code.
+It also allows them to study the country’s international obligations created by legalization, including enforcement policies at Canada’s borders.

 Related: